 In Missouri, the dog owner is responsible for the dog’s behavior.
 You may be able to seek compensation from the dog owner as long as the bite either occurred in a public space or while you were lawfully in a private space.
 Again, the question of whether you were on the job or not can still have a say even in this personal injury claim.

 Contact a St. Louis Work Injury Lawyer

-Dog bite cases, whether it’s for a personal injury claim or a workers compensation one, can be rather difficult.
+Dog bite cases, whether it’s for a personal injury claim or a workers’ compensation one, can be rather tricky.
 The dog owner can try to argue the dog was only protecting the household, while the employer may try to suggest you went outside the scope of employment.
 It’s best to work with a St. Louis workers compensation attorney to see what you can do to get a settlement.